bugraaydin1/redis-messenger/README.md

 - Clone the repository
 - CD into the repository and run `npm install`
-- Have a Redis instance listening on `localhost:6379` OR define an env variable named `REDIS_URL`
+- Have a Redis instance listening to `localhost:6379` OR define an env variable named `REDIS_URL`
 - Have a PostreSQL db running and provide either `DATABASE_URL` as an environment variable, or provide the following:
   <br/>`PGDATABASE`
   <br/>`PGHOST`